GTFO-Modding/GTDO/reference/nested-types/backup/expeditionzonedata.md

 The keycard for the sec-door is inserted.\
 The power generator for the sec-door is powered up.\
-The door is locked with no key but is unlocked via an WardenObjectiveEvent (Not pretty sure about this one).&#x20;
+The door is locked with no key but is unlocked via an WardenObjectiveEvent (Not pretty sure about this one).

 ### EventsOnOpenDoor - [List WardenObjectiveEventData](wardenobjectiveeventdata.md) (nested type)

 Events to trigger when the door to this zone is opened.

 If you're wondering what the difference is between this and EventsOnEnter, it's the type.
-As aforementioned, EventsOnEnter doesn't use the same type of events as most other events.&#x20;
+As aforementioned, EventsOnEnter doesn't use the same type of events as most other events.

 ### EventsOnDoorScanStart - [List WardenObjectiveEventData](wardenobjectiveeventdata.md) (nested type)